Citrinin: Presence in food and exposure

 The existing information on occurrence of citrinin in food suggests that relatively high citrinin concentrations can be found in stored grains and grain-based products.
 Because of this and the fact that people in general have a high consumption of cereal-based foods, the Panel on Contaminants in the Food Chain (the CONTAM Panel) considered that grains might be the major contributor of dietary exposure to citrinin.
 The CONTAM Panel concluded that not enough data were available in the literature to carry out a dietary exposure assessment.

 Another way to be exposed to citrinin is through inhalation and skin contact.
 However, the extent of possible health hazards caused by inhaled citrinin or through dermal exposure of citrinin is largely unclear.
 Researchers found that citrinin is also used in indoor materials.
 When analyzing 79 bulk samples, they found that citrinin was present in three of them, with a concentration range between 20 and 35000 ng/g.
 Also, other mycotoxins were present in several samples.

 Toxicity

 There are different types of toxicity.
 The types of toxicity that have been studied for citrinin are acute toxicity, nephrotoxicity, genotoxicity and its carcinogenicity.

 Acute toxicity

 The acute toxicity of citrinin depends on the route of administration and on the species used for the research.
 Oral administration required the highest dose for lethality and the LD50 of this administration route is 134 mg/kg bodyweight (b.w.) for rabbit.
 Intravenous administration required the lowest dose for lethality.
-The LD50 is 19 mg/kg b.w. for rabbit.
+The LD50 is 19 mg/kg b.w. in rabbits.
 Intraperitoneal the LD50 is 50 mg/kg b.w. for rabbit.
 Subcutaneous the LD50 is 37 mg/kg b.w. for guinea-pig.
 Via crop the LD50 is 57 mg/kg bodyweight for ducklings.